geoffb/www-geoffblair-com/htdocs/about.md

 ---
 # About Geoff

 Geoff Blair is an independent game developer and co-founder of [Lost Decade Games][1].
-He currently resides in the San Diego area with his wife, Melissa Iris, and their cats.
+He currently resides in the Colorado Springs area with his wife, Melissa Iris, and their cats.

 After spending nearly a decade as a full stack web developer at companies such as [Yahoo!
 Games][4] and [Raptr][5], Geoff decided to focus on his lifelong obsession with game development by founding [Lost Decade Games][1] with [Matt Hackett][6] in 2010.